I’ll say this right off the bat: the AI Sky Replacement Tool in Luminar 4 has proven that automation and post-processing might work after all.

 This is not something I typically do in my photography but I do see the value for those who do.
 Replacing the sky in Luminar compared to Photoshop is going to save you a lot of time.
 The results will be similar most of the time too.

-Note: this article is taken from my coming Luminar 4 eBook where you’ll learn everything you need to know about the software and how you can use it to make your images look more professional.
-Make sure to subscribe to the newsletter to be notified when it becomes available for purchase.
+Note: this article is taken from A Photographer’s Guide to Luminar 4 where you’ll learn everything you need to know about the software and how you can use it to make your images look more professional.

 Note II: You can get $10 off Luminar 4 by using the promo code CAPTURELANDSCAPES.
 I recommend this software for anyone who’s looking for an easy way to make their images look great but don’t have the time or interest to learn advanced tools like Photoshop.